-Create your own Summer / Winter School 2017
+Create your own Summer School 2018

 One of the objectives of the school is to enhance exchange between EPFL and ETH students.
 Its main target group should therefore be Doctoral or Master students of EPFL and ETH Zürich.
 The school may be opened for students from other Swiss and international institutions as well.
 However, the body of participants must consist of at least two thirds of students from within the ETH Domain.

-The summer schools should be actively promoted within the ETH-domain by the organisers.
+The Summer Schools should be actively promoted within the ETH-domain by the organisers.

-Each participant (participating organizsrs are excluded) will have to pay a unique participation fee.
+Each participant (participating organisers are excluded) will have to pay a unique participation fee.
 The budget that is not covered by the participant’s fees and other funds such as sponsorship, will be paid for by the ETH-Board.

-The initiators of a summer school are fully responsible for the organisation.
+The initiators of a Summer School are fully responsible for the organisation.
 The administration of the course should be managed by the organising committee.

 The best proposals will be approved by an evaluating committee composed of representatives from EPFL, ETH Zürich and the four Research Institutes of the ETH Domain.